AIGAdc/dcdesignweek.org/index.md

 section-3-header: 2018 Partner & Sponsors
 section-3-divider-color: lightning-yellow
 section-3-body: |
-  DC Design Week is produced by AIGA DC, a volunteer-run, 501(3)c nonprofit organization, in concert with a consortium of local associations, meetup groups and small businesses.
+  DC Design Week is produced by AIGA DC, a 100% volunteer-run, 501(3)c nonprofit organization, in concert with a consortium of local associations, meetup groups and small businesses.

   We rely on the generosity and goodness of others to make this week of celebration a reality.
-Major thanks to the following partners and sponsors for your support and commitment to the DC design community.
+Major thanks to our 2018 partners and sponsors for your support and commitment to the DC design community.

   We couldn't do it without you!
 section-3-button: Become a sponsor